larsilikum/pagedjs-wokshop/README.md

 }
 ```

+Next, we will look at some interesting content that can be used as content.

 Nachfolgen schauen wir uns ein paar interessante Inhalte an, die als content eingesetzt werden können.

 ### Counter

+You may be familiar with CSS counters (https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Counter_Styles/Using_CSS_counters) from OL elements.
+In theory, counters are just a variable (number) that can be used as `content`.
+They work with two CSS commands:

 [CSS Counter](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Counter_Styles/Using_CSS_counters) kennt ihr vielleicht von OL Elementen.
 Theoretisch sind counter nur eine Variable (Zahl) die als `content` benutzt werden kann.
 Diese funktionieren mit zwei CSS Befehlen:

 #### Counter Increment

+We specify which elements should increase the counter.
+To do this, we enter the name of the counter.
+Footnotes are a good example.

 Wir legen fest welche Elemente den Counter erhöhen sollen.
 Dafür geben wir den Namen des Counters an.
 Als Beispiel bieten sich Fußnoten an.